 I personally experienced this and saw great improvements (I am highly anxious and am under a lot of stress) after taking magnesium supplements for 10 days each month.

-And now my own thoughts on the matter: stress is extremely harmful for your entire body, having all sorts of side effects – long term and short term – that the medical world is still trying to figure out.
+And now my own thoughts on the matter: stress is extremely harmful to your entire body, having all sorts of side effects – long term and short term – that the medical world is still trying to figure out.

 BUT it is clear to most people who have been under a lot of stress and have to deal with it on a daily basis that it exists and it is harmful.